School Closures: Tips for Parents of

 Bilingual Children and English Language Learners Receiving Speech-Language

-See the Spanish version of this information.
+Spanish version of this information.

 Across the United States, COVID-19 has changed speech and language service delivery in schools and homes for children with speech and language disorders.
 This may present unique challenges for families and students who are bilingual and/or English language learners.
 ASHA offers this guidance to parents and caregivers: